happycoder0011/claude-code/plugins/commit-commands/commands/commit-push-pr.md

 ## Your task

+- If integrations include "parseltongue", run parseltongue-enhancer to generate context for changes using --format json before proceeding
-Based on the above changes:
+- Based on the above changes:

 1. Create a new branch if on main
 2. Create a single commit with an appropriate message